Snapmaker/Snapmaker2-Controller/README.md

 You need to install [Luban](https://github.com/Snapmaker/Luban) to package the compiled firmware.

-First, Open `Settings -> Firmware Tool` in Luban, upload the compiled `firmware.bin`, click "Compile and Export".
+First, Open **Settings** -> **Firmware Tool** in Luban, upload the compiled `firmware.bin`, click **Compile and Export**.
 You will get a file with name like `Snapmaker2_V3.2.0_20201117.bin`, this is the packaged update file to be programmed.

-Then, Update your firmware via USB follow instructions in [How to update Firmware](https://forum.snapmaker.com/t/snapmaker-2-0-firmware-updates-and-downloads/5443/10) section.
+Then, Update your firmware via USB follow the instructions in [How to update Firmware](https://forum.snapmaker.com/t/snapmaker-2-0-firmware-updates-and-downloads/5443/10) section.

 ## License